Home » GI Bill » Dealing with GI Bill Glitches as a Student Veteran

 RELATED: Verify Your Degree Program Is GI Bill Eligible

-This is where I learned that the VA does not approve schools, they approve degree programs.
-I also learned that my program was brand new and had not been evaluated and authorized yet.
+This is where I learned that the VA does not approve schools; they approve degree programs.
+I also learned that my program was brand new and had not yet been evaluated and authorized.

-I need to spend a moment trying to explain without getting too far into the weeds.
+I need to take a moment to explain without getting too far into the details.
 The process for approving a degree program starts with the State Authorizing Agency (SAA).
-Although the SAA is a state bureaucracy, the federal Dept. of Veterans Affairs relies on the SAA to evaluate the curriculum and ensure it meets the VA’s standards for use with the GI Bill.
+Although the SAA is a state bureaucracy, the federal Department of Veterans Affairs relies on the SAA to evaluate the curriculum and ensure it meets the VA’s standards for use with the GI Bill.

 This glitch was much more complicated.
 It required the school registrar, a state official, and the VA to work together to solve.
-The process of coordinating private, state, and federal agencies to solve this issue for the sake of a single veteran (me) was not easy, but it went better than expected.
+The process of coordinating with private, state, and federal agencies to address this issue for the benefit of a single veteran (me) was not easy, but it went better than expected.

 You can imagine how long it took to get that sorted out.
-Thankfully the school waived the tuition payments until the process was sorted out.
+Thankfully, the school waived the tuition payments until the issue was resolved.
 I was then able to continue taking classes.
-But that was not the last of the glitches I dealt with while earning my bachelor’s.
+However, that was not the last of the glitches I encountered while earning my bachelor’s degree.

 Glitch #3: Traditional Classes vs. Online Education Modules

 Getting the accounting corrected required several phone calls, long waits on hold, and eventually learning how to file an appeal through the VA benefits claims process.
-The good news is that after months of frustration and endless paperwork, the VA reinstated about six months of my benefits, which left me enough benefits to go after my MBA.
+The good news is that after months of frustration and endless paperwork, the VA reinstated approximately 6 months of my benefits, which left me with enough benefits to pursue my MBA.

 RELATED: Online Colleges for Military